-A higher-quality heel consists of a molded shape that offers far greater comfort and support than the cheaper models that are more likely to be simply padded rather than molded to the shape of the wearer’s heel.
+A higher-quality heel consists of a molded shape that offers far greater comfort and support than the cheaper models and is more likely to be simply padded rather than molded to the shape of the wearer’s heel.

-The heel on the cheaper soccer cleats also tends to offer far less support to the foot reducing a player’s ability to change direction quickly or move forward as instantly.
+The heel on the cheaper soccer cleats also tends to offer far less support to the foot, reducing a player’s ability to change direction quickly or move forward instantly.

-All the individual parts of a soccer cleat may seem inconsequential on their own but together they add up to give the wearer of the soccer cleat a far superior experience then if they were wearing cheaper soccer cleats.
+All the individual parts of a soccer cleat may seem inconsequential on their own, but together, they add up to give the wearer of the soccer cleat a far superior experience than if they were wearing cheaper soccer cleats.

 My Soccer Cleat Recommendations

 Now we’ve seen 11 different reasons why it’s worth the extra cost of buying expensive soccer cleats I want to give you my 3 recommendations for soccer cleats you should consider when buying.

 As I mentioned before, you don’t have to purchase the most expensive cleats on the market to own a great pair of soccer cleats, but as the price drops, so does the quality of the cleats.